Cynthia387/IS477-Data-Management-Final-Project/README.md

 **References:**

-- Datasets and Data Sources
+- Datasets and Data Sources:

-Food and Agriculture Organization of the United Nations (FAO).
+    - Food and Agriculture Organization of the United Nations (FAO).
 (2024).
 Food supply and nutrition data.
 FAO.
 (Primary source used in the OWID calorie dataset.)
 Harris, B., et al. (2015).
 Historical research contributing to long-term food supply estimates used in the OWID dataset.
 Floud, R., et al. (2011).
 The Changing Body: Health, Nutrition, and Human Development in the Western World since 1700.
 (Referenced by FAO/OWID for historical nutrition data.)
 Jonsson, U. (1998).
 Research on global nutrition patterns incorporated into the OWID dataset.